kshieldsDTS/code-every-day/code-every-day/log.md

 ### Day 5: February 7, 2022

 **Today's Progress**: More class today!
-Learning Django is exciting!
-Knocked out a few Python Katas early, and will put in some work to the portfolio again!
+Learning Django is exciting, but definitely seems a bit more in-depth to set up!
+Knocked out a few Python Katas early before class.
+Also put in some work on the portfolio, seems I've finally completed some of the animations that have been bugging me for the last few days!

 **Link(s) to work**:
 [Codewars Kata 1](https://www.codewars.com/kata/57cebe1dc6fdc20c57000ac9)